jasonleehs1018/Design-Portfolio/Project_7-Compression-Test/README.md

 </div>

 A range of strain from 1000 to 3000 $\mu$ strain  is used for modulus calculations, which is recommended by ASTM standards \cite{ASTM-D3410}.
 Strain gauges were attached to the front and back surfaces of the test specimens, one on each surface.
 A compression load was applied until the specimens failed.
-The resulting failure strength, maximum stress, strain and modulus obtained using both the measured dimension and design dimensions are summarised in Tables \ref{Table:ExpCal-Measured} and \ref{Table:ExpCal-Designed}.
-The resulting stress-strain graphs of the specimens are presented in Fig. \ref{figure:StressStrainExp}.
+The resulting failure strength, maximum stress, strain and modulus obtained using both the measured dimension and design dimensions are summarised in [Tables 1](#Table:ExpCal-Measured) and [2](#1Table:ExpCal-Designed).
+The resulting stress-strain graphs of the specimens are presented in [Fig. 4](#figure:StressStrainExp).
-While FPF predictions are made using Tsai-Wu failure criteria for comparisons, which are given in Table \ref{Table:FPFPredictionForComText}, since the engineering properties of the SE 84LV material is not given by the material supplier, T300/5208 is used for the prediction and the predictions are used to compare to the test results.
+While FPF predictions are made using Tsai-Wu failure criteria for comparisons, which are given in [Table 3](#Table:FPFPredictionForComText), since the engineering properties of the SE 84LV material is not given by the material supplier, T300/5208 is used for the prediction and the predictions are used to compare to the test results.

 <div id="Table:ExpCal-Measured">